Let’s explore how AI can drive customer satisfaction in travel and tourism

 AI can manage sky-rocketing volume across an increasing number of channels

-Airlines, hotels, and OTAs are experiencing a surge in customer service queries across email support systems, chat and messaging.
+Airlines, hotels, and OTAs are experiencing a surge in customer service queries across customer support email, chat and messaging.
 A large percentage of these tickets, however, covers just a few topics and scenarios (i.e. flight status, baggage policies, etc.).
 AI can be trained to answer high-volume, highly-repeatable queries from historic call and email logs, and social messaging and chat history.
 Through machine learning, the AI will understand the various ways that a guest might ask the same question.
 The more data that is available to use in training the AI, the more accurate the AI will perform.

 AI Agents remove the mundane work from the sphere of responsibility of the more expensive human agents.
 Agents are freed up to focus on the most pressing, high-stress customer issues (such as rebooking a missed flight).
 Agents are more fulfilled, so companies see lower agent attrition and save significant resources spent hiring and training new employees.